 WHAT IS OSTEOPOROSIS?

 “Osteo” means bones and “Porosis” means spongy or porous.
-Failure of absorption of calcium and phosphorous in bone marrow result in the reduction of bone mass and this condition is called osteoporosis.
+Failure of absorption of calcium and phosphorous in bone marrow result in the reduction of bone mass and this condition is called osteoporosis (Homeopathy Treatment for Osteoporosis).
 It means bones break easily.

 WHY DOES OSTEOPOROSIS OCCUR?